infews/workstation_repave/README.md

 ## Repave

-Once you have this repo locally, you can run the `./bin/repave` script to run the remainder
+The `bin/repave` script runs the remaining tasks, relying heavily on [Homebrew][homebrew] to finish the automatable tasks.

 # More on Customization

-- Homebrew installs nearly everything.
-And since this uses Brew Bundle, you can get all the apps and Mac App Store apps (thanks, `mas`) installed.
-The Brewfile is symlinked from `~/` to `assets`.
-- Thoughtbot's [rcm][rcm] manages your dotfiles, symlinking from `~/` to the `assets` directory.
-If you have an app that needs/wants a dotfile, add it here using RCM, just like the Brewfile.
+- Nearly everything is installed via [Homebrew][homebrew] and is listed in `assets/Brewfile` (for use with Homebrew Bundle)
+- Homebrew installs [rcm][rcm] in order to manage the dotfiles
+  - Dotfiles live in this repo in `assets`
+  - The `bootstrap` script symlinks `~/` to `assets`
+  - The `repave` script connects rcm to `assets`
 - To allow git to do what it wants in `.gitconfig`, we write a version that includes `assets/gitinclude`, and RCM ignores it.

 # Known Manual Work

 These items don't seem to be automate-able.
 So manually crank through them once the system is updated.

+- Chrome
   - Make Chrome default browser
   - Add Chrome Profiles
-- Dropbox Setup
+- Dropbox setup
-- Github desktop
+- Github desktop setup
 - Login apps:
   - Slate restart, slate on login
-  - MacsFans on login
   - Quicksilver config, on login, network plugin
   - Flycut
   - Dropbox
 - Licenses for:
   - Deckset 2
   - VMWare Fusion
-- nvALT points to Dropbox directory
-- Desktop backgrounds are different, point to Dropbox, and rotate every 30mins
+- Rotating Desktop backgrounds
 - Configure TimeMachine
-- MacOS dock position

 [homebrew]: https://brew.sh/
 [homebrew_bundle]: https://github.com/Homebrew/homebrew-bundle